Renting a residential property is much easier and safer since the Housing Act 1988 and the implementation of the 1996

 All NLA FULL members are issued with a membership ID card.

+Check your landlord’s NLA status before signing with them.
 If your landlord claims to be a FULL member of the National Landlords Association - but cannot present their membership card - you can still verify membership by asking for their name and membership number.
-If they cannot give this to you, they are NOT a full member